muritane/coordination-architecture/epistemic_hygiene.md

 Mystification emerges when:

-* distinctions are collapsed prematurely,
+- distinctions are collapsed prematurely,
-* intermediate states are hidden,
+- intermediate states are hidden,
-* explanation is replaced by reputation.
+- explanation is replaced by reputation or tone.

 Epistemic hygiene counteracts this by:

-* preserving seams,
+- preserving seams,
-* exposing dependencies,
+- exposing dependencies,
-* making trade-offs explicit,
+- making trade-offs explicit,
-* rendering failure modes legible.
+- rendering failure modes legible.

 This is not about demystifying everything.
 It is about preventing **unearned mystery**.

 ---

-## Why This Is Neither Censorship nor Radical Openness
+## Neither Censorship nor Radical Openness

 Censorship hides structure.
 Radical openness overwhelms attention.

 Epistemic hygiene does neither.

 It:

-* exposes structure,
+- exposes structure,
-* prices risk,
+- prices risk explicitly,
-* respects attention limits,
+- respects attention limits,
-* allows ignorance without enforcing it.
+- allows ignorance without enforcing it.

 The system remains more honest than any single operator.